sudeepraja/sudeepraja.github.io/index.md

 ---
 ## News
+   - I will be attending the MIFODS workshop on Non-convex optimization and deep learning in January.
+   - My paper, Exponential Weights on the Hypercube in Polynomial Time, has been accepted at AISTATS 2019.
+This is joint work with Abhishek Shetty.
    - I received the Sudha Mishra and Rajesh Jha Scholarship.
    - In summer 2018 I will be interning with Navin Goyal at MSR Bangalore.